Reflexivity and Hochschild Cohomology: Introduction

+Theorems \ref{introhhiso} and \ref{introdpic} follow from a new characterisation reflexivity in terms of the monoidal structure on the category $\Hmo$ of DG-categories localised at Morita equivalences (Section \ref{duals}).
+By \cite[Theorem 6.1]{toe06}, the monoidal category $\Hmo$ is closed i.\,e. it has an internal hom.
+In any closed symmetric monoidal category, the reflexive objects are defined as the largest subcategory on which the duality functor restricts to an equivalence.

+\begin{theorem}[Theorem \ref{samedef}] A DG-category is reflexive if and only if it represents a reflexive object in the closed symmetric monoidal category $\Hmo$. \end{theorem}

+In a closed symmetric monoidal category, any dualisable object is reflexive but the converse is not true.
+By \cite[Theorem 1.43]{Tab15}, the dualisable objects in $\Hmo$ are the smooth and proper DG-categories.
+This includes derived categories of smooth projective schemes and finite-dimensional algebras of finite global dimension over perfect fields.
+Theorem \ref{samedefintro} provides a monoidal comparison between reflexive DG-categories and smooth and proper DG-categories. \\

+In Section \ref{prelims}, we provide some preliminaries on monoidal categories and DG-categories.
+In Section \ref{KSreflsect}, we recall Kuznetsov and Shinder's definition of a reflexive DG-category along with a detailed construction of the evaluation map involved which is omitted from \cite{KS22}.
+In Section \ref{reflDGsec}, we prove Theorem \ref{samedefintro}.
+In Section \ref{HHreflsec}, we apply this to prove Theorems \ref{introhhiso} and \ref{introdpic}.
+In Section \ref{fdsec}, we consider the special case of finite-dimensional DG-algebras and show that the power series ring is reflexive (Example \ref{powerseriesrefl}).

 \begin{ack} I'd like to thank my supervisor Greg Stevenson for his helpful guidance.
+I am also grateful to Alexander Kuznetsov for useful comments and an anonymous reviewer for a number of suggestions.
 I am supported by a PhD scholarship from the Carnegie Trust for the Universities of Scotland. \end{ack}